-Regulatory Compliance Mark (RCM) EMC compliance for Australia
+Regulatory Compliance Mark (RCM).
+Product Compliance for Australia & New Zealand

-RCM EMC Compliance Testing for Australia and New Zealand
+RCM Compliance Testing for Australia and New Zealand

 Regulatory Compliance Mark labelling is mandatory for certain product groups within Australia and New Zealand.

-C-Tick and A-tick compliance marks were phased out and ended March 2016.
-The old C-Tick and A-tick were consolidated with one single compliance mark, known as the RCM – Regulatory Compliance Mark.
+C-Tick and A-tick compliance marks were phased out and ended in March 2016.
+The old C-Tick and A-tick were consolidated with one single compliance mark, known as the RCM or Regulatory Compliance Mark.
 The new Electrical Regulatory Authorities Council (ERAC) Electrical Equipment Safety System (EESS) commenced on the same date.
-This system also uses the RCM for Australia.
-The result of these regulatory changes from the ACMA and ERAC is that the RCM will indicate compliance of a product with all applicable Australian regulatory requirements, namely:
+The result of these regulatory changes from the ACMA and ERAC is that the RCM logo will indicate compliance of a product with all applicable Australian regulatory requirements, namely: